Storm Constantine: Early life

-The author, who chose the pen name Storm Constantine, was born 12 October 1956 in Stafford, Staffordshire.
+Constantine was born on 12 October 1956 in Stafford, Staffordshire.
 She began creating stories and art at an early age, devising make-believe worlds and writing sequels to Greek and Roman myths.
-"Before I learned to write as a young child, I made stories up in my head", she told an interviewer in 2017.
-"I embellished reality always and often got into trouble for it.
+In a 2017 interview, she said, "Before I learned to write as a young child, I made stories up in my head [...]
+I embellished reality always and often got into trouble for it.
 I simply had a natural impulse to make things up and it's been part of me all my life."

-Education and pre-writing career
+Education and early career

-After completing her primary education, Constantine entered art school, but decided to leave before completing her degree, frustrated with the institution's disdain for figurative art.
-In the early 1980s, she joined the Goth sub-culture in and around Birmingham, eventually developing friendships with several bands and later managing a few.
+Constantine attended Stafford Girls' High School, then attended Stafford Art College from 1971 to 1972, though she left before completing her degree, frustrated with the institution's disdain for figurative art.

+In the early 1980s, she joined the Goth subculture in and around Birmingham, eventually developing friendships with several bands and eventually managing a few.
 She later cited her years in this scene as a strong influence for her Wraeththu series, explaining to an interviewer that the people around her "were all very androgynous" and to her "seemed like fantasy creatures".

-Her primary day-job was working at the Stafford public library.
+Her primary day job was at Stafford's public library.